-Self-Advocates Expressing their Opinions

-The concept on how to support persons with intellectual disabilities/autism (self-advocates) is very new in Myanmar.
+Self-Advocates Expressing their Opinions The concept on how to support persons with intellectual disabilities/autism (self-advocates) is very new in Myanmar.
 Representatives of parents, supporters and self-advocates from Japan and Thailand shared their experiences with 20 parents, 15 self-advocates, and 20 observers in Yangon which was jointly organized by APCD and the Family Support Network for Persons with Intellectual Disabilities, with support from Myanmar's Department of Social Welfare.
 As a result, 15 self-advocates organized their own group named "Unity", based on suggestions from the Japanese and Thai self-advocates.
 In the near future, this new group plans to conduct various activities such as dancing, games, shopping, singing, and painting.
 Important issues raised by the Family Support Network included a future plan, and the need to improve the capacity of its network.
 Unity is determined to continue efforts to make the network feasible at the national level with support from the government.
 Yi Mar Tin (Ms.) Director, School for Disabled Children

-Pioneering the Self-Advocacy Movement
+Pioneering the Self-Advocacy Movement MALAYSIA

-MALAYSIA

-Social Meeting among United Voice Members

-United Voice pioneered the self-advocacy movement in Malaysia to reduce the isolation of people with learning disabilities and give them the tools and opportunity to have greater control of their own lives and be able to integrate into their communities.

-United Voice recently had the official opening of its building on 6 March 2010 to facilitate expansion of its self advocacy activities and employment project.
-They can now expand their employment project by establishing an Art Gallery featuring artworks by talented autistic members.
+Social Meeting among United Voice Members United Voice pioneered the self-advocacy movement in Malaysia to reduce the isolation of people with learning disabilities and give them the tools and opportunity to have greater control of their own lives and be able to integrate into their communities. its building on 6 March 2010 to facilitate expansion of its self advocacy activities and employment project.
+They can now expand their employment project by establishing an Art Gallery featuring artworks by talented autistic members. set up in the building to sell products made by the members.
+United Voice Bakery known as Bake@UV was events.